Jump to navigation

 Section 12006 of the 21st Century Cures Act requires all state Medicaid agencies implement an EVV solution for Personal Care and Home Health services.
 States that do not implement EVV will incur a reduction of Federal funding.
 The Department has expanded the scope of EVV in Colorado to other services similar in nature and service delivery.
 A full list of EVV required services is below.

 As of August 3, 2020, EVV is now required for all mandated services.
+See EVV Program Manual for details.
 Beginning on January 1, 2021, EVV will be required for claims processing.
 Claims without corresponding and complete EVV will deny during claims processing.
 To determine which services require EVV, please review your agency's billing Remittance Advice and look for EOB code 3054.